Reg Matthews

 Reginald Derrick Matthews (20 December 1933 – 7 October 2001) was an English footballer who played as a goalkeeper.
 He was the most expensive goalkeeper at the time he signed for Chelsea in 1956 for £22,000.

 Club career

 In a playing career spanning almost 20 years, Matthews turned out for Coventry City, Chelsea and Derby County, making over 100 league appearances for each.
 He was selected to play for the Third Division South team against the North in 1955–56 and 1956–57.

 International career

-Matthews won four caps for the England under-23's, and five caps for the senior national team.
+Matthews won four caps for the England under-23s, and five caps for the senior national team.
 He is one of only five post-war players to be capped while playing for a Third Division club.